 In this section, we report some of the highest ranked (most discriminative) patterns generated by the our association pattern analysis module.
 These patterns represent a summary of the most frequently occurring and discriminating anomalous traffic flagged by MINDS anomaly detection module.

-A typical output of the summarization module for a 10-minute window on May 21^{st} is shown in Figure 3.4.
-In addition to the information reported by the anomaly detection module, the summarizer has two additional columns c_1 and c_2 , which are used to evaluate the quality of rules discovered.
-Given a rule, c_1 denotes how many times this rule occurred among anomalous connections, while c_2 denotes how many times this rule occurred in normal connections.
+A typical output of the summarization module for a 10-minute window on May $21^{st}$ is shown in Figure 3.6.
+In addition to the information reported by the anomaly detection module, the summarizer has two additional columns $c_1$ and $c_2$ , which are used to evaluate the quality of rules discovered.
+Given a rule, $c_1$ denotes how many times this rule occurred among anomalous connections, while $c_2$ denotes how many times this rule occurred in normal connections.
 Single network connections that are not part of a summary have dashes in these columns.
-In Figure 3.4, light gray colored connections correspond to a University of Minnesota computer connecting to a remote FTP server, which happens to be running on port 5002.
+In Figure 3.6, light gray colored connections, including the top ranked connection with a score of 31.17, correspond to a University of Minnesota computer connecting to a remote FTP server, which happens to be running on port 5002.
 Further investigation of the local machine showed that it is also running multiple peer-to-peer file sharing applications.
-These connections were not summarized due to the large number of similar connections had low scores.
-The second line is a summary of TCP reset packets received from 64.156.X.74.
-This computer is believed to have been the victim of a DoS attack, and we were observing backscatter, i.e. replies to spoofed packets.
-The dark gray lines are summaries of connections involved in an FTP scan from a computer in Columbia (200.75.X.2).
-The summary involving destination port 113, is a summary of IDENT lookups, where a remote computer is trying to get the username of a user.
-The summary with destination port 119, is a summary of USENET server transferring a large amount of data.
+These connections were not summarized because a large number of similar connections had low scores.
+The second line is a summary of 150 TCP reset packets received from 64.156.X.74.
+Further analysis indicated that this computer has been the victim of a DoS attack, and we were observing backscatter, i.e. replies to spoofed packets.
+The next summary of 5 connections on port 4729 appears to be a false alarm.
+The dark gray lines are summaries of 72 connections involved in an FTP scan from a computer in Columbia (200.75.X.2).
+The summary of 12 connections involving destination port 113 represents IDENT lookups, where a remote computer is trying to get the username of a user.
+The next summary of 8 connections with destination port 119, corresponds to a USENET server transferring a large amount of data.